This recipe is based on the famous Key-lime pie from Joe's Stone Crab restaurant in Miami Beach.

 - 1/4 cup heavy cream

-- 2 Key limes, thinly sliced into half-moons
+- 2 Key limes, thinly sliced into half-moons, for garnish

-Make crust: Preheat oven to 350 degrees.
-Stir together graham cracker crumbs, sugar, and butter in a small bowl.
-Press evenly onto bottom of an 8-inch square glass baking dish.
+Preheat oven to 350 degrees.
+Stir together crumbs, sugar, and butter in a small bowl.
+Press evenly onto bottom of an 8-inch square glass pan.
 Bake until dry and golden brown, about 10 minutes.
-Let cool completely on a wire rack.
-(Leave oven on.)
+Let cool in pan on a wire rack.
+Leave oven on.

-Make filling: Put egg yolks and lime zest in the bowl of an electric mixer fitted with the whisk attachment.
-Mix on high speed until very thick, about 5 minutes.
-Reduce speed to medium.
-Add condensed milk in a slow, steady stream, mixing constantly.
-Raise speed to high; mix until thick, about 3 minutes.
-Reduce speed to low.
-Add lime juice; mix until just combined.
+Place egg yolks and zest in the bowl of an electric mixer fitted with the whisk attachment; beat on high speed until mixture is very thick, about 5 minutes.
+On medium speed, pour in condensed milk in a steady stream, scraping down sides of bowl.
+Beat on high speed until thick, about 3 minutes.
+On low speed, add lime juice; mix until just combined.

-Spread filling evenly over crust using a spatula.
-Bake, rotating dish halfway through, until filling is just set, about 10 minutes.
+Pour filling over crust; spread evenly.
+Bake until just set, about 10 minutes.
 Let cool completely on a wire rack.
-Refrigerate at least 4 hours (or overnight).
+Chill at least 4 hours or overnight.

 Beat cream in a medium bowl until stiff peaks just form.
 Cut dessert into 1 1/2-by-2-inch rectangles.
 Garnish each with whipped cream and a slice of Key lime.